fyzhu/vscode-git-graph/README.md

+> This is a copy from [Git Graph](https://github.com/mhutchie/vscode-git-graph).
+I just changed the logo.
+Thanks to the author [mhutchie](https://github.com/mhutchie).

 # Git Graph extension for Visual Studio Code

 View a Git Graph of your repository, and easily perform Git actions from the graph.
 Configurable to look the way you want!